Skip to main content

 Suggested citation for linking to this discussion:

-Average NCFI is forecast to increase in 2025 across most farming regions (see the FAQ on ERS resource regions) and commodity specializations.** The farm business forecast uses information from the 2024 Agricultural Resource Management Survey (ARMS) to allocate the changing financial conditions reflected in the 2025 forecast for the farm sector across farm types and regions.
+Average NCFI is forecast to increase in 2026 across all farming regions (see the FAQ on ERS resource regions) and for most commodity specializations.** The farm business forecast uses information from the USDA’s 2024 Agricultural Resource Management Survey (ARMS) to allocate the changing financial conditions reflected in the 2025 and 2026 forecasts for the farm sector across farm types and regions.

 See data tables on farm business average net cash income:

-Average Net Cash Farm Income Forecast To Increase for Most Farm Businesses
+Average Net Cash Farm Income Forecast To Increase for Most Types of Farm Businesses

-In 2025, farm businesses among all crop commodity specializations except corn and soybeans are forecast to have an increase in average NCFI.
-Farm businesses specializing in cotton are expected to see the largest percentage increase in average NCFI from 2024 to 2025 (equivalent to a $51,500 per farm increase).
+In 2026, farm businesses across all crop commodity specializations are forecast to have an increase in average NCFI.
+Farm businesses specializing in cotton are expected to see the largest percentage and dollar increase in average NCFI from 2025 to 2026 (equivalent to a $255,500 per farm increase).

-Average net cash farm income for farm businesses specializing in crop production, 2025F compared with 2024
+Average net cash farm income for farm businesses specializing in crop production, 2026F compared with 2025F

 Dollars (per farm) Percent